The Best Home Warranty

 Your home warranty should cover the items that are most expensive to replace.
 For appliances, that includes refrigerators, dishwashers, oven/range/cooktops, and washer/dryers.
 For home systems, that’s air conditioning, heating, plumbing, electrical, and water heaters.

-If you’re looking for a plan that covers more than 10 items, AHS has you covered too.
-The combo plan includes all covered systems and appliances, including built-in microwaves, garbage disposals, ceiling fans, smoke detectors and more starting at $38 per month.
+If you’re looking for a plan that covers more than 10 items, AHS has options for you, too.
+The Combo plan includes all covered systems and appliances, including built-in microwaves, garbage disposals, ceiling fans, smoke detectors, and more, starting at $38 per month.

 Limits make or break a home warranty.
 If a company will only pay $500 to fix or replace an appliance, it doesn’t matter how comprehensive the coverage details are.
-We liked that AHS will pay up to $3,000 per item for most of its appliances and up to $1500 for most of its systems.
+We liked that AHS will pay up to $3,000 per item for most of its appliances and systems.
 Compare that to 365 Home Warranty which is only liable for $3,000 during the entire life of the contract (and even that’s better than some).

 The only exception to American Home Shield’s best-in-class coverage: it caps plumbing repair expenses at at $1,000.
-While that’s lower than what our other top picks offer (SEARS and TotalProtect don’t put a cap on plumbing at all), it will most likely be enough to cover the most common repairs or replacements.
+While that’s lower than what our other top picks offer (Sears and TotalProtect don’t put a cap on plumbing at all), it will most likely be enough to cover the most common repairs or replacements.
 A broken sump pump is generally the most expensive plumbing issue you might run into, and replacing it costs around $500.

 During our first call with AHS, we were impressed with how well the representative knew the ins and outs of her product.
 We poked and prodded with some finely tuned questions about the contract, but she remained composed and echoed exactly what we already knew to be true from reading the contract ourselves.
 For example, when asked what the maximum liability was for an HVAC was, the first rep explained that AHS has no cap for HVACs unless it contains a boiler-type furnace — exactly what’s listed in the contract.
 The second representative we spoke with didn’t have as many answers right off the bat, but didn’t hesitate to transfer us to someone in the claims department who did.